paylike/api-docs/README.md

 Make sure to read about [recurring payments](#recurring-payments).

-Using a previous transaction is, in most cases, superior to saving a card due to the extra work involed.
+Using a previous transaction is, in most cases, superior to saving a card due to the extra work involved.

 You will first need to [obtain a card ID](#save-a-card).